ThermoWorks Signals Review & Testing

 The screen is also comfortably large, for that matter.
 We love how everything you need to see is displayed front and center, as well as constantly during use.
 It has a nice backlight, which can be toggled on and off using the lightbulb button on the front and via the power button on the back.

 One great option that we’re glad the Signals includes is toggling alarm volume with a dedicated button on the front.
-You can set alarms to one of 4 volume levels or mute them, but even when muted, it will still beep when any of the buttons are pressed.
-We’re not sure why ThermoWorks didn’t mute those too – but we really wish they had, if just for the sake of scaring the dog less.
+You can set alarms to one of 4 volume levels or silence them entirely.
+They also recently updated their firmware to silence button clicks when the device is set to silence mode.

 Setup and Connectivity